-Once You're in Mexico Checking into and out of Ports.
+Once You're in Mexico

+Checking Into and Out of Ports.

-If you are navigating from one Mexican port to another, all that is required is that you inform the port captain, or in some cases the harbormaster of the marina you've been staying in.
-In Cabo, for example, you just need to get on VHF 16 and report that you are leaving.
-You probably won't get a response.
-If you stayed in a marina in La Paz, the marina will notify the port captain.
-If you were anchored out, hail the port captain on 16 and he'll have you switch to 14.
-After a few simple questions, you'll be free to go.
-Domestic clearing procedure is yet another case where different port captains have different requirements.
+Navigating from one Mexican port to another is yet another case where different port captains have different requirements.
 Ask around for the local policy.
+Procedures vary wildly, including emails to the port captain, or the requirement of a boater's card or other proof of competency, and some port captains insist on a document issued by your last Mexican port.

+We have heard of instances involving days of delay to complete the paperwork, and in some instances exorbitant fees.
+In La Cruz, you must physically go to the port captain with your papers.
+If you stay in a marina in La Paz, the marina will notify the port captain.
+If you anchor out in La Paz, you hail the port captain on the VHF, answer a few simple questions, and you are good to go.

-Do what they ask or it can lead to problems.
-Clearing out of Mexico International clearance must be done at a port of entry, not just any port captain's office.
-The process for clearing out of Mexico is as follows: - 1) Complete the crew list for your zarpe. - 2) Have immigration stamp your crew list, at which point everyone surrenders their FMM tourist visa. - 3) Go to the port captain's office to pay the vessel's clearingout fees, and have the crew list stamped with the authorization for leaving Mexico.
-In the 'old days' lots of skippers wouldn't bother to clear out of Mexico, or planned on checking out at Ensenada but then just blew by because the weather was good.
+Do what the local port captain requires or it can lead to problems, delays, and/or fines.

+Clearing out of Mexico

+International clearance must be done at a port of entry, not just any port captain's office.
+The process for clearing out of Mexico is as follows:

+- 1) Complete the crew list for your zarpe.

+- 2) Have immigration stamp your crew list.

+- 3) Go to the port captain's office to pay the vessel's clearingout fees, and have the crew list stamped with the authorization for leaving Mexico.

+In the "old days" lots of skippers wouldn't bother to clear out of Mexico, or planned on checking out at Ensenada but then just blew by because the weather was good.
 This is a big no-no and can cause muchas problems for you or anybody else who takes your boat to Mexico again.
 Mexican officials have computers and scan passports, so they know if you cleared out of the country or if you're in the country legally.
-Be smart, be legal.
-Before attempting to get an international clearance, we'd ask other cruisers whether the port captain is a stickler for obscure rules and regulations.
-Apparently, boats and crews are technically supposed to get health certificates before clearing out of the country.
-In addition to being a waste of time, it makes little sense for Mexico to ask for one when a vessel is leaving as opposed to arriving.
-To our knowledge, this rule has only been enforced in La Paz.
-A few years ago this was a complicated and expensive process, but more recently it's said to be "quick and free."
-In general, boats headed back to California will clear out at
+Be smart; be legal.

+Before attempting to get an international clearance, we'd ask other cruisers whether the port captain is a stickler for